mddixon/getandcleandataproject/README.md

 y_test.txt
 y_train.txt

-The input files must be located in the working directory.
+The input files must be located in the current working directory.
 The script creates as output a file titled "tidy_data_set.txt" containing the tidy data.
 This file is in comma separated variable (csv) format and is created in the working directory.

 The first block of code loads required packages and gets the working directory for use in later function calls to read the data files.